Pen-y-Fan/stranding/README.md

 - user_id
 - start_date (Date time)
 - end_date (Date time)
-- status (in progress, failed, complete, stashed)
+- status (in progress, failed, complete, stashed) - this is the status of a delivery, not exactly the same as an order.
 - location_id current location of the delivery, default is 'In progress' + Other
     - access via is_physical false on location
 - comment, if the order is stashed at a pill box leave the location or comment on a failure.